Blendify/blender-manual/trunk/blender_docs/manual/game_engine/blender_player.rst

    If the game is to be exported to other computers, make a new empty directory for the game runtime and all its ancillary libraries, etc.
-   Then make sure the **whole** directory is transferred to the target computer
+   Then make sure the **whole** directory is transferred to the target computer.